mli/deepnumpy-doc/guide/deepnumpy/deepnumpy-vs-numpy.md

 ## Save

-The `save` method in `mxnet.np` saves data into a binary format that's not compatible with NumPy format, e.g., it contains the device information.
+The `save` method in `mxnet.np` saves data into a binary format that's not compatible with NumPy format.
+For example, it contains the device information.
 (TODO, needs more discussion here.)

 ```{.python .input}
 a = np.array(1, ctx=gpu)